infinity0/msg-notes/appendix/05-hybrid.rst

 If we see a pI proposal that doesn't mention our uId, we ignore it.
-We must then also ignore subsequent pI proposals pointing to the same prev_pF *even if they mention us*, since these are clearly rejected by the server-order.
+We must then also ignore subsequent pI proposals pointing to the same prev_pF *even if they mention us*, since (by virtue of the earlier pI) these are rejected by the server-order.
 Later, we expect to receive a pI that points to a prev_pF that we *can* see.
-Since we may not be able to identify pF proposals, we must calculate and store pIds for *every single packet* until we see a pI that is visible to us, to be able to check whether its prev_pF was seen by us or not.
-This is a bit awkward, but is not a significant cost; suggestions for improvements welcome.
+Since we may not be able to identify pF proposals, we must calculate and store pIds for *every single packet* until we see a pI that mentions us, to be able to check whether its prev_pF was seen by us or not.
+This is awkward, but is not a significant cost; suggestions for improvements welcome.

 From old members' point of view, we accept or reject this pI as normal.
 It is safe to ignore checking the uId claims, since if they are incorrect then the